The Roundtrip Voyage

 - Discover our full scenic route with 34 ports, visited twice (northbound and southbound), allowing you to really get to know the heart and soul of Norway’s coastline

-- Bask in spectacular scenery any season of the year as we sail past more than 100 fjords and 1,000 mountains
+- Bark in spectacular scenery any season of the year as we sail past more than 100 fjords and 1,000 mountains

 - Spend half of your Norwegian cruise in the Arctic.
 During winter, this maximizes your chances of seeing the Northern Lights.
 In summer, you can enjoy 24 hours of daylight under the Midnight Sun.

 - Take your pick from about nine optional hikes and a complete list of optional seasonal excursions (more than 70 in total) to enhance your coastal experience

 Book Early - Save up to $ 1,800From now until April 30, you can save up to $1,800 on coastal voyages.
 Call 866-552-0371 today!Restrictions may applySee Special Offer

 Solo Traveler OfferHurtigruten has added more cruises to our Solo Traveler Offer.
 Its now more affordable for solo travelers to visit Norway, by reducing the single supplement to zero* on select Norway Original voyages.See Special Offer